 Have you ever heard someone say the words ‘wanna‘, ‘gonna‘ or ‘dunno‘?
-These are diminutives or abbreviations that shorten the full words, which have formed in the English language over time during faster conversation.
+These are informal contractions or abbreviations that shorten the full words, which have formed in the English language over time during faster conversation.

-When you watch movies and listen to music, especially from the United States, you will often hear contractions and diminutives (shortened words).
+When you watch movies and listen to music, especially from the United States, you will often hear contractions like these.
 Here are some common examples: